Gastrointestinal Health Specialist

 If you struggle with a gastrointestinal disorder, you’re not alone.
 It’s estimated that 11% of Americans suffer from a chronic digestive disease, and that number increases to as high as 35% in older adults.
-Many people with gastrointestinal problems visit Lisa Lanzano, MS, RDN, and the team at Essential Nutrition in Boulder and Denver, Colorado, where they find the support and relief they need because nutrition plays a powerful role in gastrointestinal health and wellness.
-If you suffer from uncomfortable gastrointestinal symptoms, call one of the offices or book an appointment online today.
+Many people with gastrointestinal problems visit with a dietitian, because nutrition plays a powerful role in gastrointestinal health and wellness.
+Our dietitians provide important advice and support so that you can find relief!
+If you suffer from uncomfortable gastrointestinal symptoms, please contact us to book an appointment today.

 Nutrition and your gastrointestinal (GI) health are closely connected.
 Your stomach breaks down food, then the small intestine digests and absorbs nutrients.
 Your large intestine, also called the colon, is home to trillions of gut bacteria, collectively called the microbiome.

-Gut bacteria fill extensive and essential roles in your health, from supporting your immune system and regulating your weight to producing vitamins and preventing gastrointestinal diseases.
+Gut bacteria play extensive and essential roles in your health, from supporting your immune system to producing vitamins and preventing gastrointestinal diseases.

-All the vital roles filled by your GI tract are only possible with proper nutrition.
-Your gut bacteria are directly affected by the foods you eat, especially fiber.
-You can also prevent and treat numerous gastrointestinal diseases with foods containing specific nutrients.
+The vital role our GI tract plays in our overall health is greatly impacted by our nutrition.
+Your gut bacteria are directly affected by the foods and fibers you eat.
+You can also prevent and treat numerous gastrointestinal issues with different dietary approaches

 Dietary changes are often the first line of treatment for GI problems such as: